Decoding the Apparent Horizon: A Coarse-Grained Holographic Entropy: Outer Entropy

 An apparent horizon $\mu$ (an outermost marginally trapped surface) satisfies $\theta_k = 0$, $\theta_\ell \le 0$, and (generically) $\nabla_k \theta_\ell < 0$ \cite{AndMet07,Mar14}.
 We assume that $\mu$ is homologous to the boundary, i.e. there exists a spatial slice $\Sigma$ connecting $\mu$ to the boundary, and moreover that there exists a $\Sigma$ such that the area of any surface circumscribing $\mu$ is larger than the area of $\mu$.
 These requirements are reasonable for black hole horizons.

-In any spacetime, $\mathrm{Area}[X_{HRT}]\le \mathrm{Area}[\mu]$; this can be proven by a simple focusing argument: in a spacetime satisfying the Null Energy Condition ($T_{vv} \ge 0$ for any null vector $v$), a null surface $N_{\pm k}[\mu]$ shot out along the $\pm k$-direction of $\mu$ has monotonically decreasing area, where we truncate the surface when generators intersect \cite{Pen65,HawEll,Wald}.
-We extend $N_{\pm k}$ to the slice $\Sigma$ on which $X_{HRT}$ is minimal \cite{Wal12}.
+In any spacetime, $\mathrm{Area}[X_{HRT}]\le \mathrm{Area}[\mu]$; this can be proven by a simple focusing argument: in a spacetime satisfying the Null Energy Condition ($T_{vv} \ge 0$ for any null vector $v$), a null surface $N_{\pm k}[\mu]$ shot out along the $\pm k$-direction of $\mu$ has monotonically decreasing area moving away from $\mu$ along $N_{\pm k}$ in the $+k$ or $-k$ directions, where we truncate the surface when generators intersect \cite{Pen65,HawEll,Wald}.
+We extend $N_{\pm k}$ along its generators to the slice $\Sigma$ on which $X_{HRT}$ is minimal \cite{Wal12}.

 Hence the entropy $S[\rho']$ cannot exceed $\mathrm{Area}[\mu]/4G\hbar$.